A real terrain dossier · ~0.9 ha · Tarifa, Cádiz

 near Tarifa say?

-We read this Andalusian coastal parcel from 2 m LiDAR elevation, satellite imagery, and a decade of climate data — the same way we'd read any land.
+We read this Andalusian coastal parcel from 50 cm LiDAR elevation, satellite imagery, and a decade of climate data: the same way we'd read any land.
 No site visit.
 It's published as an anonymised worked example of a Mediterranean parcel: sun-drenched and easy to build on, but dry and fire-exposed.

 Verdict · scored across five dimensions